constellation-app/constellation/README.md

 ## Prerequisites

-* Constellation is known to work on Windows 64-bit and Linux 64-bit.
 * The OpenGL graph display works with NVIDIA and ATI graphics cards that support OpenGL 3.3 or later.
 It is known to not work with older Intel on-board graphics cards.